Avalanche transceiver hire scheme

 - DSP Tour

 Transceivers are vital if you are venturing off-piste, but they are only one part of the 'essential three'.
 You also need to carry a shovel and probe with you.
+The Ski Club does not offer shovels or probes for rental.

 - Avalanche transceiver: ESSENTIAL for skiing off piste.
 It's a kind of radio device with two modes - it transmits when skiing/snowboarding off piste and can be switched to receive to pick up the signal of a buried unit.
 They are worn strapped to the body.
 If one or more of the party are buried by an avalanche the remaining skiers / snowboarders can use their units on receive mode to locate the missing skier.
 The transceiver directs the searcher to the buried person either by an audible signal that becomes louder as they get closer or a distance counter that decreases as they get closer.
 By using transceivers buried skiers / snowboarders can be found quickly, greatly enhancing their likelihood of survival, and are therefore essential for off piste skiers.